Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 1.0.9: August 31, 2019 =
+* Feature: Support Woocommerce post status on default post status features like sending a trigger on post creation with a certain status
+* Tweak: Made action_delete_user function public
+* Fix: Fixed bug with non-working do_action parameter on create/update user action
+* Fix: Issue with non working "Send data on user login" due to wrong interpreted user parameter
+* Dev: New filter for webhook trigger data: wpwhpro/admin/webhooks/webhook_data

+= 1.0.8: August 10, 2019 =
+* Feature: Trigger create_post webhook if the initial status of the post changes
+* Tweak: Optimize test webhook description
+* Fix: Correct "Trigger from frontend only" description within the webhook settings
+* Fix: Non-working action testing forms in case https was active (Only in special cases)
+* Dev: New helper function for safe-redirecting the home url
+* Dev: Optimize WordPress coding standards

 = 1.0.7: July 26, 2019 =
 * Feature: Add webhook action to delete users (Also from multisite networks)